mupif/mupif/mupif/doc/source/userman.rst

 getApplicationSignature()                       Returns the application identification terminate()                                     Terminates the application.
 =============================================== ==========================================================================

-Table 2: Model interface: an overview of basic methods.

 From the perspective of individual simulation tool, the interface implementation can be achieved